gvwilson/sdxpy/src/interpreter/index.md

 by building a very small programming language.

-Real programming languages have two parts: a [%g parser "parser %] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
+Real programming languages have two parts: a [%g parser "parser" %] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 To keep this chapter manageable we only consider the runtime;
 [%x parser %] will explore parsing.